afontcu/afontcu.dev/content/blog/named-arguments-functions.md

 I mean, don’t rush into your codebase and start dropping objects all over the place.
 As usual, patterns and models are sometimes useful, but not always.

-Use them to clarify the intent of your code.
+Use them to **clarify intent**.
 To provide some meaning to the values passed on a function declaration.
 To provide some default values.
-Et cetera.
+In short: make your code easier to understand, read, and maintain.